magento/merchdocs/src/catalog/product-gift-card-account-configuration.md

 title: Configuring Gift Card Accounts
 ---

-The Gift Card configuration establishes the default settings for all gift cards for the store view, and manages the code pool.
+The Gift Card configuration establishes the default settings for all gift cards for the store view and manages the code pool.
 The code pool is a set of unique gift card codes in a specific format.
 Codes from the pool are used each time a gift card account is created.
 It is the responsibility of the store administrator to ensure that there are enough codes available for gift card sales.
 Make sure to generate a code pool before offering gift cards for sale.
 By default, Magento generates 1,000 codes.
-A new pool is not generated until there are no more codes available in the current pool.
+A new code pool is not generated until there are no more codes available in the current pool.

 ## Step 1: Configure Email Notifications